TAbdiukov/AMC_patcher-CLI/README.md

 ## Trivia

-There's an amazing Nirsoft VB snippet of AppModeChanger that does not support CLI usage (unless you want to mess with hotkeys, which is not a stable solution).
-I rewrote the code for command-line usage, but then turns out Nirsoft don't use any Git repos anywhere (from what I could see) I'd have to just host code and stuff here.
-The name was trunkated to *amc* for the easier CLI usage
+There is an amazing Nirsoft VB snippet of AppModeChanger that does not support CLI usage (unless you want to use hotkeys, which is not a scalable solution).
+I rewrote the code for command-line usage.
+The name was truncated to *amc* for the easier CLI usage

-Note that if you make changes to the AMC code and compile it, you'd need another copy of AMC, either CLI or GUI, to patch for it to work.
-Further explained in the **How to compile** section.
+As explained in the **How to compile** section, if you make changes to the AMC code, then after compiling another copy of AMC is needed, either CLI or GUI, to patch it to work.

 ## Usage:
 ![Nirsoft original screenshot](https://www.nirsoft.net/vb/console1.gif)